tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 The client MAY send the metadata of the file using headers such as `Content-Type` (see {{Section 8.3 of HTTP}} and `Content-Disposition` {{!RFC6266}} when starting a new upload.
 It is OPTIONAL for the client to repeat the metadata when resuming an upload.

-If the server has no record of the token but the offset is non-zero, it MUST respond with 404 (Not Found) status code.
+If the server does not consider the upload associated with the token in the `Upload-Token` header field active, but the resumption offset is non-zero, it MUST respond with 404 (Not Found) status code.

 The server MAY terminate any ongoing Upload Transfer Procedure ({{upload-transfer}}) for the same token.
 Since the client is not allowed to perform multiple transfers in parallel, the server can assume that the previous attempt has already failed.
 Therefore, the server MAY abruptly terminate the previous HTTP connection or stream.